 If this day is a Sunday and your flight time allows it, you can make an excursion to the famous traditional Sunday market of Tarabuco.
 People from surrounding villages come here to buy and sell merchandise and you can find beautiful souvenirs.

 If you want to be more active, you can take a hike on an Inca trail.

 Day 20: Santa Cruz - N.P.
 Kaa Iya (200 - 500 m)

 The tour starts from Sa.
 Cruz, you will have the opportunity to buy some more in a supermarket before you start your journey to San José.
 In N.P.
 Kaa Iya and in the camp there is nothing to buy.
 Once you are out of the city you will enjoy the lowland landscape.
 After 4 driving hours you will arrive to the Jesuit Mission San José de Chiquitos.

 After that, it will be about 3 hours before you reach the camp in the park.
 During this part of the ride you can already see animals that live in the park.
 The same evening, if you feel like it, you can make your first animal watching trip.
 Depending on your preference, you can go by car or -partly- on foot.

 Every day over the next few days, you can go on a morning, afternoon and evening exploration with your guide and park ranger.
 This can be either by car or on foot, to maximise your chances of seeing the jaguar or your favourite species living in the park.
 During our 5 days inspection tour, we recorded more than 100 bird species.
 In between the excursions you will have the time to rest and relax.

 Day 23: N.P.
 Kaa Iya - Santa Cruz

 Day 24: End of journey - return flight

-Your beautiful varied National Parks Travel is over.
-You will be picked up and taken to the international airport for your return flight home.
+Your beautiful varied National Parks Trip has come to an end.
+You will be picked up and taken to the international airport for your flight back home.